GanduriKumar/feedback-analytics-agent/README.md

 ## Overview

 This project leverages AI and machine learning to automatically analyze large volumes of user feedback from Reddit and other sources, identify themes, cluster similar reviews, and extract meaningful insights to inform product and business decisions.
-The system now includes an A2A (Agent-to-Agent) compatible interface for seamless integration with other AI agents.
+The system includes an A2A (Agent-to-Agent) compatible interface for seamless integration with other AI agents.

 ## Features